sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

    application.oauth-enabled=false
    ```

-- I see p-identity with both uaa and p-identity plan.
+- I see p-identity with both uaa and p-identity plans.
 Which should
   we use?
 I used uaa and it worked fine.
   ??
-When a student used `System` paln within the `App manager`,
+When a student used `System` plan within the `App manager`,
   then it did not work.

    ```